trpc/trpc/README.md

 ## Integrate into your server

-Out of the box, ZodRPC APIs can act as an express middleware.
+Out of the box, trpc APIs can act as an express middleware.

 ```ts
 import express from 'express';